Midhilesh29/Model-optimization/README.md

 # Model-optimization
-Worked on static quantization on resnet50 model and l2 unstructures pruning to reduce the model size.
+Worked on static quantization on resnet50 model and l2 unstructured pruning to reduce the model size.